smokeintheshell/hashdump-reporter/README.md

 ```

 ## Administrators
 The `-l <adminsFile>` option takes a plaintext file of users, one per line, with administrative privileges in the domain.
-How you determine "administrative" privileges.
-Below are a few various methods.
+How you determine "administrative" privileges is up to you.<p>
 If you can gain a shell on a domain controller, such as through WinRM/PSRemoting, I recommend the following PowerShell commands to get a list of privileged group members.
 The list of groups comes from Microsoft documentation:
 ```PowerShell
 $admingroups = @("Administrators","Domain Admins","Enterprise Admins","Schema Admins","Account Operators","Backup Operators","Enterprise Key Admins","Group Policy Creator Owners", "Cert Publishers", "DnsAdmins")